myay/OOStubs-BSB-WS1718/readme.txt

-Group: Roman Bernhard, Mikail Yayla and Jessica Buehler
+Group: --

-Exercises for the lecture "Operating System Construction" in Winter 2017/18 by Prof. Dr. O. Spynczyk
+Exercises for the lecture "Operating System Construction" in Winter 2017/18